MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/20_outer_frame_assembly.md

 ![](../img/10_1.png)

-!!! tip "A Tale of Two ~~Cities~~ Halves"
+!!! tip "A Tale of Two Halves"
-    The main frame assembly of Casa is built from 2020 V slot extrusion in two halves.
+    The outer frame assembly of Casa is built from 2020 V slot extrusion in two halves.
 Each half is joined together by a backbone of 2040 extrusion making the enclosure easy to dissemble for moving.
 The panels, sliding door, electronics, and basement will attach to this main frame.
 Throughout this stage remember to check for squareness and adjust accordingly.

 !!! tip "Extrusion Lengths"
     The outer frame assembly uses 8 different extrusions labeled A - H. Some extrusions are the same length but features different cross drill patterns so make sure to pay attention and select the correct extrusion.
 Cross drills are found on extrusions A, C, D, and H only.
+If you are cross drilling your own extrusion you may find the cross drill guides useful.

     <!-- We really need a way of defining the extrusions here -->